 5.1.1.
-Downstream of Forks
+Downstream of Fork

-Water temperatures in the upper Manuherikia River at downstream of Forks vary from near freezing during the winter months to reach summer maxima of less than 23°C (Figure 5.2).
+Water temperatures in the upper Manuherikia River downstream of Fork vary from near freezing during the winter months to summer maxima of less than 23°C (Figure 5.2).
 Water temperatures at this site were well within the thermal tolerances of brown and rainbow trout, although the low winter temperatures observed are likely to limit growth rates during winter months (Figure 5.2).

-Figure 5.2 Water temperature from the upper Manuherikia River at the downstream of Forks flow site.
+Figure 5.2 Water temperature from the upper Manuherikia River at the flow site downstream of Fork.